The history of PSI

 A bust of the Roman Emperor Marcus Aurelius.
 Neutrons made it possible to see right through this statue, which is fashioned of pure gold.

 - Meinrad Eberle became the new Director.
-This ETH professor and mechanical engineer aimed to give PSI a clear identity as a research centre and user laboratory with a world-wide presence.
+This ETH professor and mechanical engineer aimed to give PSI a clear identity as a research institute and user laboratory with a world-wide presence.
 The main emphasis was placed on particle physics and research into the structure of solids and bio-molecules, as well as in energy technology.

 - Tracers developed at PSI for medical PET studies led to internationally-recognised pharmacological discoveries towards a better understanding of Parkinson's disease.

 - The Swiss Federal Interim Storage Facility for low and intermediate level radioactive waste from medical, industrial and research activities (the BZL) was put into operation.

 - PSI also played its part in environmental research.
 The subject of air pollution was studied in depth through the examination of ice layers in the Arctic and on Alpine glaciers, as well as by measurements taken from balloons.